jarun/buku/README.md

   - **$HOME/.local/share/buku/bookmarks.db**, if HOME is defined (second preference) or
   - the **current directory**, e.g. on Windows.
 - Before version 1.9, `buku`stored its database in **$HOME/.cache/buku/bookmarks.db**.
 If the file exists, buku automatically moves it to new location.
-- The database index for entries starts from 1.
-Index 0 is used for special operations like show or refresh or delete all bookmarks.
 - It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. `buku` looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.
 - If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
 To avoid it, add the URL within single or double (`'`/`"`) quotes.
-- The same URL cannot be added twice.
+- URLs are unique in DB.
+The same URL cannot be added twice.
 You can update tags and re-fetch title data.
-You can also insert a new bookmark at a free index.
-- You can either add or update or delete record(s) in one instance.
-A combination of these operations is not supported in a single run.
 - Search works in mysterious ways:
   - Case-insensitive.
   - Substrings match (`match` matches `rematched`) for URL, title and tags.
   - `-s` : match any of the keywords in URL, title or tags.
   - `-S` : match all the keywords in URL, title or tags.
-  - You can search bookmarks by tag (see example).
+  - You can search bookmarks by tag (refer examples).
   - Search results are indexed serially.
-This index is different from actual database index of a bookmark record which is shown within `()` after the URL.
+This index is different from actual database index of a bookmark record which is shown within `[]` after the URL.
 - When a record is deleted, the last record is moved to the index.
-- AES256 is used for encryption.
-Optionally specify (`-t`) the number of hash iterations to use to generate key.
-Default is 8 iterations.
 - Encryption is optional and manual.
+AES256 algorithm is used.
 If you choose to use encryption, the database file should be unlocked (`-k`) before using buku and locked (`-l`) afterwards.
 Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
 Also, note that the database file is <i>unencrypted on creation</i>.

 # Examples
 1. **Add** a bookmark with **tags** `linux news` and `open source`, **fetch page title** from the web: